 That means, you should know what you want to say; and say it with the shortest possible words.

-Here’s a clear, direct and unambiguous acknowledgement email reply sample:
+Here’s a clear, direct and unambiguous acknowledgment email reply sample:

 Reply Email Sample I: Approving an Application